 A two-time winner of an interpretation prize at the International Stockhausen Concerts and Courses (Kürten, Germany), American soprano Christie Finn is actively involved in the world of contemporary performance and new music theater.
 Finn has performed as a soloist with the Asko | Schönberg Ensemble (Netherlands), VocaalLAB (Amsterdam, Netherlands), the Hezarfen Ensemble (Istanbul, Turkey), Oerknal!
 (Netherlands), Forum Neue Vokal Musik (Germany), and several ensembles in New York City, including ekmeles, the S.E.M.
 Ensemble, Experiments in Opera, and Tactus.

-Upcoming highlights of the 2014-5 season include Helmut Lachenmann’s Got Lost for the opening concert of the Resonant Bodies Festival, Christopher Trapani’s Waterlines with Ictus at the Opera Lille (France), Aperghis’ music theater piece Sextuor (Reutlingen & Stuttgart, Germany), a recital at the Residenzschloss in Ludwigsburg (Germany), an opera premiere with her experimental duo NOISE-BRIDGE in the Klangraum Festival (Stuttgart), and the program Mönch von Salzburg with Duo Enßle-Lamprecht (Salzburg, Austria).
+Highlights of the 2014-5 season include Helmut Lachenmann’s Got Lost for the opening concert of the Resonant Bodies Festival, Christopher Trapani’s Waterlines with Ictus at the Opera Lille (France), Aperghis’ music theater piece Sextuor (Reutlingen & Stuttgart, Germany), a recital at the Residenzschloss in Ludwigsburg (Germany), an opera premiere with her experimental duo NOISE-BRIDGE in the Klangraum Festival (Stuttgart), a concert of works by composer Martin Schüttler with Nadar, and the program Mönch von Salzburg with Duo Enßle-Lamprecht (Salzburg, Austria).

 Performance highlights from 2014 include a staged production of Ligeti’s Aventures and Nouvelles Aventures in conjunction with Samuel Beckett’s Spiel (tour in Germany), reprise performances of the complete Récitations of Georges Aperghis (Baltimore, Maryland & Ithaca, New York), John Zorn’s Chimeras with the Oerknal!
 Ensemble (The Hague & Amsterdam, Netherlands), and Stockhausen’s Stimmung and Lachenmann’s Got Lost as part of the Festival Mixtur (Barcelona, Spain).